kateFrontend/react-hangman-game/README.md

+# Hangman
-# Hangman - Bootcamp study project
+Bootcamp study project to learn how to use useState react hook.

 This project is finished for 75%.
-Will finish for 100% it one day )))

 ## 🦊 Pre-lecture